 This is the output stage, the function of which is to convert the direct voltage from the RECTIFIER or from the BATTERY into stabilized sinusoidal alternating voltage.
 The inverter output is isolated from the input and from the batteries by a galvanic isolation transformer.
+The transformer has a screen between the primary and the earthed secondary.
 The inverter is always working, since the load connected to the UPS output is always powered by the INVERTER (in NORMAL OPERATION)